-Professor Todd Starker teaches Legal Analysis and Writing at the Moritz College of Law.
-Prior to joining the faculty at Moritz full time, he clerked for the Honorable Alan E. Norris of the U.S. Court of Appeals for the Sixth Circuit, practiced at Squire, Sanders & Dempsey (US) LLP, and taught Appellate Advocacy at Moritz as an adjunct professor.
+Professor Todd Starker teaches Legal Analysis and Writing, Transactional Practice, and Accounting and Finance for Lawyers at the Moritz College of Law.
+Prior to joining the faculty at Moritz full time, he clerked for the Honorable Alan E. Norris of the U.S. Court of Appeals for the Sixth Circuit, practiced at the international law firm of Squire Patton Boggs, and taught Appellate Advocacy at Moritz as an adjunct professor.

-In his practice, Professor Starker represented clients of all sizes in corporate, real estate, and financing transactions, ranging from a few hundred thousand to several billion dollars.
+In his practice, Professor Starker represented clients of all sizes in corporate, real estate, financing transactions, and securities offerings, each ranging from a few hundred thousand to several billion dollars.
 He also represented the United States Department of the Treasury in dozens of transactions in connection with its Troubled Asset Relief Program (TARP) and Hardest Hit Fund.

 He is a true Buckeye, graduating three times from The Ohio State University, earning a J.D. from Moritz in 2007, where he served as editor in chief of the Ohio State Law Journal; an M.B.A. from the Fisher College of Business in 1996; and a B.A. in mathematics in 1992.